Y0Coss/docs-fork/pages/network/load_balancer/create_faq/guide.en-gb.md

 > @api {v1} /ipLoadbalancing GET /ipLoadbalancing/{serviceName}/failover
 >

-### How do I order a free SSL certificate ?
+### How do I order a free SSL certificate?

 #### Via the OVHcloud Control Panel

-In your Load Balancer service, navigate to the `SSL certificates`{.action} section, and select `Order an SSL certificate`{.action}.
+In your Load Balancer service dashboard, navigate to the `SSL certificates`{.action} tab, and click on `Order an SSL certificate`{.action}.
-Fill in the FQDN in the dedicated field, then select `Order`{.action}.
+Fill in the FQDN in the dedicated field, then click on `Order`{.action}.

 For the order to be completed, it is required that the domain name points to your OVHcloud Load Balancer.

 #### Via the OVHcloud API

-It is possible to order a free SSL certificate for the OVHcloud Load Balancer..
+It is possible to order a free SSL certificate for the OVHcloud Load Balancer.

-- To order a free SSL certificate, you can use the following API call and entering your domain in the `fqdn` field:
+- To order a free SSL certificate, you can use the following API call and enter your domain in the ‘fqdn’ field:

 > [!api]
 >